Bing & Yahoo Search Partners Can Work

 It was very interesting that we did not see a large amount of phone leads leading me to believe that it was fraudulent activity at first.
 We’ve seen that happen in the past where a specific conversion increases by a large percentage while others remain consistent.
 This likely indicates a bot was programmed to complete a form to make it appear as if a publisher is sending great traffic.
 Who would question the quality if users are converting?

 Another interesting trend we noticed was a high percentage of our form leads came from an email address associated with a service called Fake Mail Generator.
 Examples of these are rhyta.com, einrot.com, and superrito.com.
-If you visit these domains, you’ll be shown the following which explains the service:

 Since Bing allows advertisers to see performance data by search partner, I plan to evaluate each and determine if we can generate even higher returns.
 I’d also like to find a way to bake that data into my client’s internal reporting to see the full picture.